open-organization/open-org-distributed-work-guide/cotton-what-to-select.md

 Of course, the categories blur a bit; you can reply to an email immediately and you can let a chat message sit until tomorrow.
 But most pretty obviously fall into one category or the other.
-Because you can bend a communication tool to cover both categories of communication, you may be tempted to fit all of your communication into one tool.
+Because you can bend a communication tool to cover both synchronous and asynchronous categories, you may be tempted to fit all of your communication into one tool.
 Picking "one tool to rule them all" is a valid option, but be aware that it immediately favors one category of communication over the other.
 Plus, the more a tool does, the less likely it is to do those things *well*.